 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Playing Pitch Assessment Evidence 2012 Produces a strategic framework, audit and assessment and needs analysis of outdoor sports pitches and facilities for Herefordshire.
 The document arises as a result of a recommendation in the Herefordshire and Worcestershire Sports Facilities Framework to develop local standards for playing fields and sports pitches throughout Herefordshire.
 The study updates components of the Herefordshire and Worcestershire Sports Facilities Framework 2010 such as updating population forecasts, setting local standards for synthetic turf pitches and grass playing fields within Herefordshire.
 It identifies any current gaps in provision, and looks forward to 2031 to assess what facilities are likely to be required by that date.
-In terms of Bosbury parish itself, the study reveals that there is: Bosbury has 1.5ha of playing pitch with 100% secured community access (Cricket only).
-This currently rated in a good condition.
-Bosbury primary school has a junior football pitch but is currently not in use.
-Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Bosbury NDP.
-Additional local evidence may be required to identify if there is a need for any secured playing pitch facilities within the Group Parish.
+In terms of Bromyard itself, the study reveals that there is: • 12.07 ha of playing pitch area (at the St Peters Primary School, Queen Elizabeth High School, Bromyard Cricket ground and Bromyard Sports foundation) • There are 5.56 hectares Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Bromyard and Winslow NDP.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Open Spaces Study Evidence 2006 The 2006 space audit and assessment of need is a snap shot of the quality, quantity and distribution of open space across Herefordshire.
-The study reveals that within the Ledbury area, to which Bosbury is a part, there is: Extensive under provision of parks and gardens and outdoor Sport.
-Extensive over provision of natural and semi natural greenspace.
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The open space audit and assessment of does not give a specific indication of open space shortfalls and surpluses in Bosbury
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA of playing pitch area with secured community access.
+(Bromyard sports foundation and Bromyard cricket ground) Open Spaces Study Evidence 2006 The 2006 space audit and assessment of need is a snap shot of the quality, quantity and distribution of open space across Herefordshire.
+The study reveals that within the Bromyard and Winslow area: Extensive under provision of parks and gardens Extensive over provision of natural and seminatural green space Under provision of amenity green space and average provision for outdoor sport Average provision for children and young people.
+Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The Bromyard and Winslow NDP should consider the provision levels of open space within their policies.